Computer Siksha

 Class 10 Cyber Ethics Notes

 The word netiquette combines “network” and “etiquette.”
-Simply put, netiquette refers to the code of polite and respectful behaviour that people follow while using the internet.
-Just as we follow social etiquette in real life, we must also follow netiquette in digital spaces.
+It refers to the code of polite and respectful behaviour that people follow while using the internet.
+Just as we follow social etiquette in real life, we must follow netiquette in digital spaces.

 Why Netiquette Matters

 Online communication lacks facial expressions and tone of voice.
 Therefore, words can easily be misunderstood.
 Furthermore, once you post something online, it remains there permanently.
-Because of this, following proper netiquette prevents misunderstandings, protects your reputation, and builds a healthy online community.
+Following netiquette prevents misunderstandings, protects your reputation, and builds a healthy online community.

 Key Rules of Netiquette

-Use proper language — avoid offensive, abusive, or inappropriate words in emails, chats, and posts.
+• Use proper language — avoid offensive or abusive words in emails, chats, and posts.

-Do not spam — sending repetitive, unwanted messages wastes others’ time and clogs networks.
+• Do not spam — sending repetitive, unwanted messages wastes others’ time.

 Cyberbullying and Netiquette

 Cyberbullying directly violates netiquette.
 It involves using digital technology to harass, threaten, or embarrass someone.
-As a result, victims often face emotional distress, anxiety, and social isolation.
+Victims often face emotional distress, anxiety, and social isolation.
 Therefore, students must report cyberbullying and refuse to participate in or encourage it.
-Schools and parents play a crucial role in educating young users about safe and respectful online behaviour.

-Software Licenses and the Open Source Software Movement
+2. Software Licenses and the Open Source Movement

 Types of Software Licenses